ftcaarya/CSP-CSA/README.md

 # CSP
-Advanced Placement Computer Science Principles Solutions
+Advanced Placement Computer Science Principles Solutions for CodeHS

-Unit 1 so far, 1.15-1.17
+Added Unit 1 - so far, 1.15-1.18
-Added Unit 5
-Only half, not all of Unit 5 is in yet.
+Added Unit 5 - Only whatever I could before he locked it Added Unit 4 - with the exceptino of two programs, the drawing ones.